AdamRobinsonSE/accelerated-results-cookbook/README.md

 # Accelerated Results Fitness Cookbook #
-A fully responsive and beautiful webstie to help with your nutrition.
+A fully responsive and beautiful website to help with your nutrition.

 ## Link to project